kristianmandrup/pulumi-importmap-deployer-ts/Readme.md

 The image `importmap-deployer` can be found in the folder of the same name.

+See also [gcr-terraform-mfe-importmap-deployer](https://github.com/kristianmandrup/gcr-terraform-mfe-importmap-deployer) which should set up the same (or a similar) stack using terraform

 ## Resources

 - [Google Cloud Run - Serverless Containers](https://www.pulumi.com/blog/google-cloud-run-serverless-containers/)